tdongsi/tdongsi.github.io/source/resume/index.markdown

 * Develop and automate test cases for backend infrastructure and services in QuickBooks Online and Small Business Group ecosystem.
-* Design and implement frameworks to facilitate automated testing of SQL scripts in **Big Data** projects.
+* Design and implement frameworks to facilitate automated testing in **Big Data** projects.
 Work with developers on project requirements to make informed testing decisions and develop appropriate test solutions.

 <!--